rosiemin/Reinforcement-Learning-Case-Study/README.md

 ### Q-table:

 We would need a lot more episodes to see a smoother curve when plotting episodes versus max position.
 Right now, the model is still having some difficulties in learning.
 With more time, we would be able to optimize our rewards system.
 We could also apply a huge reward for successes, which might help the model learn faster.
 If our binning intervals were larger, we might have generated a better q-table with more clearly defined actions.

+### Keras Neural Net:
+The keras-rl provides many other possible policies to try.
+Documentation and our personal knowledge was lacking to get the BoltzmannQPolicy to learn something.
+Further knowledge of reinforcement learning policies and strategies would produce better results.
+Our current model may perform better after more episodes.

 ### Next Steps:
 CHANGE IF NEEDED add more